agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 <a name="p450"></a>
 ## Predicting a Single P450 Gene

-Now that the class has generated a master list of putative P450s, you will annotate your best BLAST hit.
+While the class generates a master list of putative P450s, you will annotate your best BLAST hit.
 Using NCBI’s BLAST and genome browser tools, work to define the complete gene and answer the questions below.

 * Use the genome browser to extract the DNA sequence
 * Use the Translate tools (http://web.expasy.org/translate/) to define the complete protein sequence.